paulet-art/alx-system_engineering-devops/0x02-shell_redirections/README.md

-task 16-isplay lines containing the pattern “root” and 3 lines after them in the file /etc/passwd task 17-displays all the lines in the file /etc/passwd that do not contain the pattern 'bin' task 18-displays all lines of the file /etc/ssh/sshd_config starting with a letter
+task 16-isplay lines containing the pattern “root” and 3 lines after them in the file /etc/passwd task 17-displays all the lines in the file /etc/passwd that do not contain the pattern 'bin' task 18-displays all lines of the file /etc/ssh/sshd_config starting with a letter task 19-replaces all characters A and c from input to Z and e respectively